 Intensive Prevention Services

 The IPS Counselor is an integral team member of the Intensive Prevention Services (IPS) department.
 The main principles of the IPS counselor’s role include identification of, and referral to, needed services, and active goal-directed support for the youth and family.
-The IPS Counselor will identify and connect youth and their families to the needed services and monitor the family and youth’s engagement in the IPS program.
+The IPS Counselor will identify and connect youth and their families to the needed services and monitor the family and youth’s engagement in the IPS program and when making referrals for needed services.
 The role of the IPS counselor is to develop the service plan in collaboration with the case manager, youth and parent.
 The counselor will provide direct case work to youth and family.
-The IPS counselor will oversee referrals to other service providers.
+The Counselor will oversee referrals to other service providers.
 He/she is part of a team and works in collaboration with the case manager.
-Due to the position being site based, the office hours are non-traditional during the school year as the clients come to the site after school to attend facilitated groups.
-Counselors typically work from 11am to 7pm and are required to participate in all field trips that occur sometimes on the weekends and often extend beyond the normal work day to provide maximum involvement with the family and the identified clients.

 Please send resume, cover letter and salary requirement to firstname.lastname@example.org